-When Watermelon ripens, the yellowish tint becomes much more clear and distinguishable.
+When Watermelon ripens, the yellowish tint becomes much more precise and distinguishable.

-So, regularly inspect Watermelon and observe the gradual increase in yellow ground spots.
+So, regularly inspect Watermelons and observe the gradual increase in yellow ground spots.

 However, do not wait for long, hoping a more intense yellow ground spot as overripe fruit will lose its authentic juicy taste.